walwalwalides/Delphi-Collection-FMX/PrintMySignature/README.md

 # PrintMySignature
-- Draw Signature and Save as Image .
+- Draw Signature and Save as Bitmap Image .
 ![](PrintMySignature.png)